-Today, the fourth Sunday of Easter is also known as the Good Shepherd or Vocation Sunday.
+Today, the Fourth Sunday of Easter is also known as the Good Shepherd or Vocation Sunday.
 In line with Christ’s injunction: “… ask the Lord of the harvest to send out labourers into his harvest” (Matt 9:38), the Church is praying for the vocation to the priesthood and the religious life in a special way today.
-This forms part of the general intentions for today and priests are also called to give homilies on this subject, the vocation to the priesthood and the religious life today.
+This forms part of the general intentions for today and priests are also called to give homilies on this subject, the vocation to the priesthood and the religious life.

 For more homilies (reflections):

 Visit our website: www.thepulpitonline.com